taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ## Videos

-An explanation of the research goals and interests of the Intelligent Systems lab using only the top "ten-hundred" words in English.
+In this video, I draw and narrate an explanation of the research goals and interests of the Intelligent Systems lab using only the top "ten-hundred" words in English.
 {% include video provider="youtube" id="aDSavyoXqhk" %}

-An introduction to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour.
+I was asked to describe on-camera the research we do at the Sainsbury Wellcome Centre for Neural Circuits and Behaviour in this short video introduction.
+Filmed and edited by [Barry J Gibb](barryjamesgibb.com).
 {% include video provider="youtube" id="Hw2PpkREBVE" %}

-A series of short video documentaries about neuroscientists at the Sainsbury Wellcome Centre, Francis Crick Institute, and King's College.
+I was interviewed for a series of short video documentaries about neuroscientists at the Sainsbury Wellcome Centre, Francis Crick Institute, and King's College.
 Produced by Jake Fairnie, Edward Bracey, and April Cashin-Garbutt.
+{% include video provider="youtube" id="FZNUaEq_vxs" %}
+{% include video provider="youtube" id="uP25pdVSkoc" %}
+{% include video provider="youtube" id="SAxlzRYxOBE" %}
+{% include video provider="youtube" id="kmrpB39reOM" %}
-{% include video provider="youtube" id="PLQtAFaaG_zzyJHRQfMmBluHeFU48jg0fN" %}
+{% include video provider="youtube" id="tdT4T0VaKBc" %}

 ## Public Engagement